2025 Cebu earthquake: Seismic intensity

 A maximum Modified Mercalli intensity of IX (Violent) was estimated by the USGS; according to their Prompt Assessment of Global Earthquakes for Response service, approximately 47,000 people were within the zone of intensity IX, in multiple barangays of Bogo, Daanbantayan and Medellin, with 318,000 others in Tabogon, Borbon and San Remigio exposed to MMI VIII (Severe) shaking.
 An additional three million people were exposed to VI-VII (Strong-Very strong) shaking in Cebu, Leyte, Masbate and Negros Occidental provinces; MMI VI was felt in Cebu City.
 MMI V (Moderate) shaking was felt by about 11.27 million people across the Visayas and nearby areas, including Iloilo, Bacolod, Samar, Bohol and Roxas City.
 The earthquake was felt as far away as Quezon in Luzon and Davao del Sur in Mindanao.
-On the PHIVOLCS earthquake intensity scale, a maximum intensity of VII (Destructive) was instrumentally recorded at Cebu City, Daanbantayan, Bogo, Medellin and San Remigio.
+On the PHIVOLCS earthquake intensity scale, a maximum intensity of VII (Destructive) was felt in at Daanbantayan, Bogo, Medellin, Tabogon, Tabuelan, and San Remigio.
 Shaking in areas near the epicenter lasted approximately 30 seconds.